blackstoneaudio/audiobook-spec/README.md

 ## Why a Spec?

 ONIX is a fantastic (if complex) standard for communicating metadata.
-Supplemental material, samples, and cover image URLs can also be embedded.
+Supplemental material, samples, and cover image URLs can also be included.

 Unfortunately ONIX is not suitable for the audio details, and no such standard exists.